-In-River Sport Fishing Economics Technical Report, National Oceanographic and Atmospheric Administration, National Marine Fisheries Service, September 2011. - (f) Public Discussions of Proposed Regulations Prior to Notice Publication
+In-River Sport Fishing Economics Technical Report, National Oceanographic and Atmospheric Administration, National Marine Fisheries Service, September 2011.
+Available from: https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=164441&inline

+(f) Public Discussions of Proposed Regulations Prior to Notice Publication

-The Department discussed the proposed amendments to the annual Klamath River Basin regulations at the Commission's Wildlife Resources Committee meeting on September 17, 2020.
-At this meeting, the Committee recommended to move this rulemaking package to the full Commission for notice in December 2020 for the usual guota adjustment.
+The Department discussed the proposed amendments to the annual Klamath River Basin regulations at the Commission's Wildlife Resources Committee meeting on September 16, 2021.
+At this meeting, the Committee recommended to move this rulemaking package to the full Commission for notice in February 2022 for the usual quota adjustment.